-As an arranger and composer, Neumann has written for Buddy Rich, Count Basie, Ray Charles, The Raelettes, Ray Brown, The Beach Boys, Jerry Garcia, Ann Jillian and many more.
-He has written arrangements and compositions for the T.V. series, “The Young and the Restless,” “Moonlighting,” “Hollywood Housewives,” and “My Favorite Martian.”
-He has also composed arrangements for several “Ice Capades” Christmas specials.
+As an arranger and composer, Neumann has written for Buddy Rich, Count Basie, Ray Charles, The Raelettes, Ray Brown, Ray Anthony, The Beach Boys, Jerry Garcia, and others.
+He has written arrangements for the T.V. series, “The Young and the Restless,” “Moonlighting,” “Hollywood Wives.” and “My Favorite Martian.”
+He also wrote arrangements for several “Ice Capades” Christmas specials.

 As a saxophonist, Neumann has performed with Woody Herman, the Lee Castle/Jimmy Dorsey Band, The Beach Boys, Ray Anthony, Les Brown, Tex Beneke, and Bob Crosby, to name a few.
 Currently he plays and writes for the jazz group called "The Phil Norman Tentet."
 His playing has been featured on the sound-tracks of several "Drive-In Classics" movies for the Showtime channel, plus the movies “Three Men and a Little Lady,” and “Mumford.”
 He has appeared on screen in the movies, “LaBamba,” “My Favorite Year,” and “For the Boys.”